Essential guide | Paid vs earned vs owned media

-When you promote your content on social media, you can use the inbuilt analytical tools.
+When you post paid ads on social media, you can use the inbuilt analytical tools to measure results.
 I warn you though, you’ll get more insightful data if you use a specialized social media analytics tool.

 The Talkwalker Analytics platform has a number of tools and features to analyze the social data surrounding your media campaigns, and measure the results.
 You can mitigate brand reputational risk with instant and predictive alerting.
 The AI-powered sentiment analysis will determine the emotion behind brand mentions.
 There’s also image and video analytics.

 We’ve recently added a new feature - Paid Social - which integrates your owned, earned and paid media data into a real-time dashboard.
 You have visibility of all your campaigns.
 Reporting is centralized and automated.
 Your KPIs are streamlined.
 Combining all your media data makes it easier to optimize your performance and prove your ROI.